kwyxz/steamdeck/README.md

 I did remove various templates I was not interested in from the original theme.
 So if too many things are missing for your setup, you can go back to ES-EpicNoir, no hard feelings.
 The gamelists are full of pre-fetched Metadata, but you'll need to scrape the rest of the Media (boxarts, videos, etc).

+I am also guilty of having used a bunch of artworks I found on DeviantArt without giving artists proper credit, as I was planning on keeping this private before several people expressed interest.
+Before being rightfully called out, I apologize and will remediate this situation asap.

 ### Final notes

 There is absolutely zero warranty that this will work for you, but it's a good backup for me in case my SD card dies.
 You never know when a SD card is going to die. *Always use backups, dingdongs*.